aleen42/PersonalWiki/post/so_a_web_designer/so_a_web_designer.md

 We are not in a header-nav-content-sidebar-footer scenario anymore.

 The skills needed to achieve the Web of tomorrow will mutate with the scenario.
 So changing the way we do websites starts by revising our process.

+### In Search of the Holy Grail

+#### The First step is the hardest

+There’s always a phase to devise how to build a product.
+It is critical that designers and their teams are aware of the technology at their disposal and show little fear in trying something new.
+Most of the time all this new tech is out there to make our lives easier, and yet you see so many people reject it every day.

+Then there’s a time for envisioning the application.
+[Jacey Gulden](http://twitter.com/JaceyLeigh) smartly states: ‘Hanging on to older processes that include creating static wireframes and pixel-perfect mockups for design is counter-productive […].
+Instead of spending time designing for […] device widths […], designers now have to focus on designing for content’.

+The static mockup has seen its time in the spotlight.
+We are designing for dynamic scenarios now, so we need dynamic prototypes.